SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 : The network must identify multiple bottlenecks, including those within the ISP and subscriber networks, ensuring all bottlenecks benefit from network/client collaboration to enhance overall performance.

-REQ-SCOPED-METADATA:
-: Means to characterize the scope of a shared metadata for the sake of better interoperability should be supported.
-: The metadata can be used by the network to prioritize traffic within a single 5-tuple connection and metadata cannot be leveraged for prioritization between different flows.

 REQ-SINGLE-CHANNEL:
 : The network should use a single channel for sharing metadata